Quantum optics in MATLAB: Two-mode field

 \subsection{Mach-Zehnder interferometer}

-The Mach-Zehnder interferometer (MZI) is one of the simplest devices that demonstrates interference of an electromagnetic field even at a single photon level [Ch.
+The Mach-Zehnder interferometer (MZI) is one of the simplest devices that demonstrates interference of an electromagnetic field at a single photon level [Ch.
 6 of \cite{Gerry}].
-It consists of two beam splitters, mirrors, and a phase shifter [See Fig. \ref{MZIBS}(b)].
-The first beam splitter divides the input beam into two.
-A phase shifter in one of the arms/paths introduces a phase shift to the field passing through it, and the final beam splitter recombines both the beams.
-The each mirror contributes a phase shift of $\pi/2$ in both the paths, amounting to an irrelevant global phase, that we omit.
+It consists of two beam splitters, a few mirrors, and a phase shifter [See Fig. \ref{MZIBS}(b)].
+The first beam splitter divides the input field into two.
+A phase shifter in one of the arms/paths introduces a phase shift to the field passing through it, and the final beam splitter combines both the beams.
+Each mirror contributes a phase shift of $\pi/2$ in both the paths, amounting to an irrelevant global phase, that we omit.

 To observe interference pattern at the output ports of the MZI [Fig. \ref{MZIBS}(b)], we consider a single-photon state input to the port $a_{in}$ and a vacuum state to the other port $b_{in}$.
 Therefore, the input state is